-Austrian and Swiss manufacturers in the textile branch, arrangements had been made between French and Swiss watchmakers, etc. Moreover, Swiss industry has joined international unions of much standing were concerned, with aluminium, calcium carbide, incandescent lamps, etc. It is noteworthy that, with the single exception of the electric lamp syndicate, most of these unions involved industries in which Switzerland played a leading part-which discloses, as it were, an instinct of self preservation in the industries belonging to a small state.
-That quite natural tendency which came to light in the past is likely to assert itself equally at the present day.
+sale, etc. had been arrived at between German, Austrian and Swiss manufacturers in the textile branch, arrangements had been made between French and Swiss watchmakers, etc. Moreover, Swiss industry has joined international unions of much greater importance amongst which those of longest standing were concerned, with aluminium, calcium carbide, incandescent lamps, etc. It is noteworthy that, with the single exception of the electric lamp syndicate, most of these unions involved industries in which Switzerland played a leading part-which discloses as it were an instinct of self preservation. discloses, as it were, an instinct of self preservation in the industries belonging to a small state.

+That quite natural tendency which came to light

+in the past is likely to assert itself equally at the present day.
 One need only mention the case of the international union of incandescent lamps which has developed into a regular trust, to justify the cautious attitude of economic circles in small countries towards combinations, the effect of which is to weaken the situation of national enterprises.
 That incandescent lamps trust brought about the closing of three factories in Switzerland,-which undoubtedly served its own interests, but caused a serious detriment to the labour market.

 That attitude of reserve, necessitated by various considerations of national economy should not, however, beget the idea that Swiss industries must needs keep away from the general movement.
-It is only meant to call attention to a difficulty that affects Switzerland in particular-and probably other small countries as well-whose branches of production being less favoured than elsewhere, only manage to hold on thanks to specialisation and high Another very natural reason why Switzer finish. finish.
-Another very natural reason why Switzer-land will not join certain large international unions is due to the almost complete absence on the territory of the Confederation of the bigger in-dustries.
-If, for these reasons, there is little likelihood that Swiss manufacturers will join inter-national unions, taking the form of trusts, the fast nevertheless remains that Swiss industries already form, and probably will form more and more in the future, part of combinations of another type, hown as communities of interests, share exchange known as communities of interests, share exchange communities, etc.
+It is only meant to call attention to a difficulty that affects Switzerland in particular-and probably other small countries as well-whose branches of production being less favoured than elsewhere, only manage to hold on thanks to specialisation and high inish.
+Another very natural reason why Switzerfinish.
+Another very natural reason why Switzerland will not join certain large international unions is due to the almost complete absence on the territory of the Confederation of the bigger industries.
+If, for these reasons, there is little likelihood that Swiss manufacturers will join international unions, taking the form of trusts, the fact nevertheless remains that Swiss industries already form, and probably will form more and more in the future, part of combinations of another type, known as communities of interests, share exchange known as communities of interests, share exchange communities, etc.

-Communities, etc. Our readers are already aware that, owing to the limited scope of the Swiss market, our manu-facturers have had to ensure the possibility of manufacturing their goods abroad.
+Our readers are already aware that, owing to the limited scope of the Swiss market, our manufacturers have had to ensure the possibility of manufacturing their goods abroad.
 It often happens manufacturing their goods abroad.
 It often happens that the special arrangements made for that purpose with foreign firms present greater advantages than the creation of branch factories.
-A considerable A considerable number of them are already in existence in various industries, but this is more particularly the case in the machine and electro-technical industries.
-In such combinations of less scope than trusts Swiss In firms exercise on the one hand a greater influence. and on the other are better armed for the competition on the foreign markets they share with their allies
+A considerable number of them are already in existence in various industries, but this is more particularly the case in the machine and electro-technical industries.
+In such combinations of less scope than trusts, Swiss firms exercise on the one hand a greater influence. and on the other are better armed for the competi-tion on the foreign markets they share with their